What is community acupuncture?

 How much should I pay?

-Most community acupuncture clinics operate on a sliding-scale payment model, typically offering treatments for $15-50.
+Most community acupuncture clinics operate on a sliding-scale payment model, typically offering treatments for $50-90, our range for specific treatments is listed below.
 You decide what you want to pay.

 The sliding scale makes some people uneasy.
 We’re used to being told exactly how much something costs, so it can be discomforting to have to decide how much a service is worth to you.

-The sliding-scale system is offered to make acupuncture affordable, but it’s also about encouraging people to take ownership for their health.
+The sliding-scale system is offered to make acupuncture affordable, but it’s also about encouraging people to take ownership of their health.
 How much you pay is entirely up to you, which allows you to budget according to how often you want to get treatments.
 No one is going to judge you or think you are being cheap if you pay on the lower end.
+For a quick guide to approaching the sliding scale system, see our booking page for more information.

 The sliding scale is in place to lessen, not add to, the emotional stress that so many of us have around financing our healthcare.
 So let it go and pay what you will!
 Embrace the freedom and flexibility of this unfamiliar and empowering payment system."